 Find out more about who we are and what we do or get in touch with us at email@example.com

 Head of Policy, Advocacy and Research

-“I oversee the work of the team to ensure we’re delivering as much as we can for girls around the world – we do this through influencing the policies of the UK government, and others.
+“I oversee the work of the team to ensure we’re delivering as much as we can for girls around the world – we do this through influencing the policies of the UK Government, and others.
 I love working with so many passionate and committed people from all over the world, who have a real desire to change things for the better.
-Together we raise the voices of young people to be heard by decision makers, and share learning and proposals for change, based on our experience and what young people tell us.”
+Together, we raise the voices of young people to be heard by decision makers, and share learnings and proposals for change, based on our experience and what young people tell us.”

 Follow Kathleen on Twitter @kathleen_tweets

 POLICY AND ADVOCACY ADVISER - GENDER EQUALITY

 "As the gender policy adviser I work on a range of issues related to gender equality, gender-based violence and gender in emergencies.
 Currently, my main focus is on ending the exploitation of adolescent girls, including in humanitarian and fragile contexts.

 "I love Plan International’s right-based approach, and am inspired by the work that we do through our Because I am a Girl campaign.
 I’m especially proud of the passing of two UN Resolutions to end child marriage, something that Plan International had been advocating for since the launch of our report, A Girl’s Right to Say No to Marriage."

 Policy and Advocacy Officer

 "I support the Policy and Advocacy team, particularly our events and youth advocacy work.